PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 #### Headline texts
 Lorem

-Any additional information to the headline was deemed unnecessary, as there are no actions complex or abstract enough to require a detailed explanation.
-This way, the headline is also stronger because there are less other elements that the user could focus on.
+Any additional information to the headline was deemed unnecessary, as there are no actions in the app that are complex or abstract enough to require a detailed explanation.
+This way, the headline is also stronger because there are less other elements in the dialog that the user could focus on.

 #### Button texts
 Lorem

-### Plural(s) in UI
+### Use of plural forms
 Lorem Ipsum

-### Remove vs Delete
+### Remove vs. Delete
 Lorem Ipsum

 ### Use of ellipsis
 Lorem Ipsum

+## Multi-language support

 ## Integration into DriveBox